Declaring a Major

 Upon entering UF as a freshman, you are encouraged to declare the major you feel you are most likely to pursue.
 In your first few terms you should take courses to explore multiple academic areas.
 Many students have varied interests and will graduate with minors, certificates, double majors, dual degrees and/or combined degrees.

 Exploring areas of interest early helps you determine whether you want to pursue additional academic programs.
 In addition, quite a few students change majors in their first or second year, so exploring multiple areas early helps you to confirm your choice of major or identify a more desirable major.

 First-year students with no major preference can declare one of three exploratory categories (humanities and letters, social and behavioral sciences, or science and engineering) for the first three fall/spring terms.
 Exploratory students are advised by the Academic Advising Center and affiliated with the College of Liberal Arts and Sciences.
 Exploratory students should be purposeful in all of their decisions, particularly when it comes to choosing classes for each semester to be sure they are taking courses to explore potential majors.
 They must also actively work to narrow down UF majors to one that fits their aspirations and abilities.

 You also may change majors provided you have college approval.
 Students who change majors in the first year usually progress toward graduation in a timely manner.
-The degree shopping feature in ISIS allows current UF students to match their academic records to the degree requirements of any other major, so that they can consider other degree options and determine what courses would be needed.
+The degree shopping feature in ISIS enables current UF students to match their academic records to the degree requirements of any other major, so that they can consider other degree options and determine what courses would be needed.
 When considering majors, you should talk to an adviser in the college that offers that major to learn more about the program.